corneliusdavid/hugo-pascalinia/README.md

     # useful if deploying in gitlab pages with custom domain and don't want
     # the username.gitlab.io/website url to persist
     forceRedirect = false

+    infiniteScrolling = false  # activates infinite scrolling instead of regular pagination

+# this section is necessary if you want infinite scrolling
+# it allows to output the article list as paged JSON so that "pages" can be retrieved via javascript
+[outputs]
+    home = ["HTML", "JSON"]
 ```

 ## Inject custom content